cs-rrcc/25FCSC3022-final/README.md

 Once authenticated, you can access a list of a client's yearly earnings by entering their email address directly into the URL.
 For example: **http://127.0.0.1:5000/clients/alice.johnson@example.com**.

 Use security testing techniques to attempt displaying the current database user.
-If successful, document the URL was used during the test.
+If successful, document the URL used during the test.

 ```
 Copy and paste the URL used